 Sumter continues to grow to the west, as it has done since the 1990's, away from downtown and toward Shaw A.F.B. and Columbia.
-This has continued, with significant major subdivisions such as Timberline Meadows (380 units), Carolina Palms (170 units), Hunters Crossing (699 units), Foxcroft (254 units), Southbridge (393), Heritage Bay (190 units), Booth East (991 units), and Stafford Meadows (108) receiving approval entitlements.
+This pattern did not relent between 2009 and 2019.
+Half a dozen or more subdivisions such as Timberline (380 units), Carolina Palms (170 units), Hunters Crossing (540 units), Linwood (314 units), Foxcroft (254 units), and Wintergreen (264 units) were approved in the decade of the 2000's.
+Adding to these western development projects from 2010 - 2018 include Heritage Bay (190), Stafford Meadows (108), and Ashbrook (441).
+All told, 3,630 new residential units were approved (via building permit) in the City and County in the last ten years, including 2,249 new single family units.

 A significant issue facing the Sumter community is the clear disconnect between new development patterns and a generally flat population growth.
 If the community is not adding net new population, why are we building so many new houses?
 The answer is complicated.
 Sumter's physical growth to the west must also be viewed within the context of ongoing population loss and increased housing vacancy in older centrally located neighborhoods in the City and rural areas in the County.
 Additionally, an available supply of land, expansive annexation policies, the influence of new military personnel in the market place, utility expansions, new housing opportunities, perceptions about school and crime, and desire for closer proximity to Shaw A.F.B. have all encouraged a move away from a more compact identifiable urban form.
 Correspondingly, older residential and commercial corridors continue on a downward opposite trajectory when compared with the dynamic western growth pattern.
 The long-term costs and trade-offs associated with this pattern of development may not be sustainable as downtown Sumter, it's surrounding neighborhoods, and other areas of the County decline.

-Based on the Approved Residential Pipeline Table, 48% of all approved county subdivision lots, in subdivisions yet to be built out, have constructed homes on them.
-Over 850 units are still permitted to be built.
-This count does not include individually platted parcels or mobile home installations.
+Based on the Approved Residential Pipeline Table, 54% of all approved subdivision lots, in subdivisions yet to be built out, have constructed homes on them.
+Over 2,500 units are still permitted to be built.
+This count does not include individually platted parcels or multi-family opportunities.
+Between 2010 and 2018, the City and County approved an average of 260 units per year.
+Sumter has a ten year supply of single family units already approved.